Kukos/MyLibs/README.md

     trie - special tree for strings

+    tuple - generic tuple and pair (like std::tuple, std::pair)

     ufset - union find set with master -> slaves feature

 ### How to configure env